QuantConnect/lean-cli/README.md

   latest available version.
 For Python projects, this is the latest version compatible with Python 3.6 (which is what the Docker images use).

-  Custom C# libraries are added to your project's .csproj file, which is then restored if dotnet is on your PATH.
+  Custom C# libraries are added to your project's .csproj file, which is then restored if dotnet is on your PATH and the --no-local flag has not been given.

   Custom Python libraries are added to your project's requirements.txt file and are installed in your local Python environment so you get local autocomplete for the library.
+The last step can be skipped with the --no-local flag.

   C# example usage:
   $ lean library add "My CSharp Project" Microsoft.ML